-I’ve already covered some of the best EV charging practices but here are a few specific ones to the charging habits.
+I've already covered some of the best EV charging practices so far.
+Here are a few specific Tesla battery charging tips.

 Batteries degrade over time.
-Taking care of a few tiny things add up and help maintain your battery in the long term maintaining the range that you get out of it.
+Taking care of a few tiny things adds up and helps maintain your battery in the long term maintaining the range that you get out of it.

-How often do you charge, how long does your car stay plugged in, what %age do you charge it to, what is the voltage of the charger used – these all make a difference on range depletion.
+How often do you charge, how long does your car stay plugged in, what %age do you charge it to, and what is the voltage of the charger used – these all make a difference in range depletion.

-You could adopt some healthy charging habits that come together and help to extend the range.
+You could adapt some healthy charging habits that come together and help to extend the range.

 10. Keep the charge between 20-90%

-This is what I usually try to follow and is backed by Tesla charging recommendation of avoiding high or low SoC (State of Charge).
+This is what I usually try to follow and is backed by Tesla's charging recommendation of avoiding high or low SoC (State of Charge).